IamGianluca/DBDA2E/README.md

 # Doing Bayesian Data Analysis (by John K. Kruschke)

-This repository contains Stan translations of the models in the book Doing Bayesian Data Analysis (2014) by John Kruschke.
+This repository contains Stan translations for the models included in the book: Kruschke, J. K. (2015).
+Doing Bayesian data analysis, second edition: A tutorial with R, JAGS, and Stan.
+Waltham, MA: Academic Press / Elsevier.

-The original JAGS code and data files are available at the [book's website](https://sites.google.com/site/doingbayesiandataanalysis/).
+The original JAGS code and datasets are available at the [book's website](https://sites.google.com/site/doingbayesiandataanalysis/).

 Stan translations were done by [Gianluca Rossi](https://github.com/IamGianluca).
-I want to thank John K. Kruschke for permitting to publish the Stan translated models and Bob Carpenter for his envaluable help on reviewing the Stan code.
+I want to thank John K. Kruschke for permitting to publish the Stan translated models and Bob Carpenter for his invaluable help on reviewing the Stan code.

 ## Contents of the book